 If heading to Hisor Fort from Dushanbe on public transport grab Marshrutka #8 bound for Zarnisor Bazaar for 1.50 TJS.
 Once you get dropped at Zarnisor, look for a marshrutka signed for Хисор for 3 TJS per seat.
 Once you arrive at Hisor, walk across the street and get in a shared taxi to Hisor Qala for 2 TJS.
 Alternatively, you can hire a taxi for the return trip including waiting on you for 150 TJS.

 Read up on how to visit Hisor Fort by public transport

 You will likely break for lunch here in Kulob on your first day on your trip out on the Pamir Highway from Dushanbe.
-Kulab is Tajikistan’s third largest city, the most notable site to see is the nearby Hulbuk Fortress and the Mir Said Ali Hamadani Shrine.
+Kulob is Tajikistan’s third-largest city and the largest city in Khatlon Province, the most notable site to see is the nearby Hulbuk Fortress and the Mir Said Ali Hamadani Shrine.